shakes76/PatternFlow/recognition/Xinqian Wang_StyleGAN_s45654897/README.md

 > https://arxiv.org/abs/1812.04948

 The code I used is basicly from Kim Seonghyeon's Github.
-And thanks for his kindly reply to me for helping me better to understand the model.
+And thanks for his kindly reply to me for helping me better understand the model.
 - Address: https://github.com/rosinality/style-based-gan-pytorch/issues/34

 Usage: